Acid attacks in the United Kingdom: Andreas Christopheros

 At approximately 16:00 GMT on 9 December 2014, Andreas Christopheros was attacked with acid on the doorstep of his home address in Truro, Cornwall, by David Phillips, leaving him with severe facial disfigurement, burns to his body and arms, and blindness in one eye, with partial blindness in the other.
 Phillips was seeking revenge on a person who had sexually assaulted someone close to him and travelled to Carrine Road in Cornwall.
 However, Phillips turned up at the wrong address and instead arrived at the home of Christopheros.
 While he was at home with his wife and 18-month-old son, Christopheros opened the door, and Phillips said, "This is for you", before throwing concentrated sulphuric acid at Christopheros.
-Due to how strong the acid was, Christopheros' shirt disintegrated immediately, damaging the floor and hallway of his house.
+Due to how strong the acid was, Christopheros' shirt disintegrated immediately, and the acid damaged the floor and hallway of his house.
 Christopheros' wife also suffered burns on her feet after helping her husband.
 Phillips admitted causing grievous bodily harm with intent and was sentenced to seven years imprisonment.
 Phillips' wife, Nicole Phillips, had been charged with perverting the course of justice; however, her trial did not go ahead, and the judge ruled the charge was to remain on file.